 Earning a Psychology degree in Kentucky is an essential first step, but understanding state licensure and certification pathways ensures you’re fully prepared for professional practice.
 Whether you aim to become a Licensed Professional Counselor (LPC) or a Clinical Psychologist, Kentucky mandates specific education, supervised experience, and examination requirements.
 For master’s-level graduates pursuing LPC status, the Kentucky Board of Licensed Professional Counselors requires: - A graduate degree with at least 60 semester hours in counseling-related coursework. - A minimum of 3,000 hours of supervised clinical experience (post-degree), overseen by a board-approved supervisor. - Successful completion of the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
 Those aspiring to practice as a licensed psychologist must navigate the Kentucky Board of Examiners of Psychology’s criteria: - A doctoral degree in Psychology (PhD or PsyD) from an APA-accredited institution.
 Many students enhance their credentials by exploring accredited psyd online programs, balancing clinical training with flexible schedules. - Passage of the Examination for Professional Practice in Psychology (EPPP). - Completion of at least 2,000 hours of postdoctoral supervised experience, including direct client contact, under the mentorship of a licensed psychologist.
 By planning for licensure early—selecting programs that align with Kentucky’s regulatory standards and integrating supervised practicum—students can streamline their transition from campus to career, ensuring they meet all requirements to serve communities across the Commonwealth.

-What are the prerequisites For enrolling in a Psychology program in Kentucky?
+What are the prerequisites for enrolling in psychology degree program in Kentucky?

 Alumni Outcomes and Return on Investment